A pioneering trooper looks back at her career with Washington State Patrol

 Alexander made the jump to law enforcement after having her son, Spencer.
 Being a flight attendant meant too many hours away from him and, going through a divorce at the time, she wanted to find a job that would allow her to support him and finish her bachelor’s degree.

-During a ride-along with the state patrol, Alexander said, she immediately knew she found her new job.
+During a ride-along with the State Patrol, Alexander said, she immediately knew she found her new job.
 She became a cadet in 1996 and a commissioned trooper two years later.

 Alexander worked in South Seattle, then became the agency’s public-information officer in King County.
 She also did traffic reports on KOMO-TV for six years, along with the man she would eventually marry, current State Patrol Assistant Chief Johnny Alexander.